 Master’s and Ph.D.
 Graduate Student Emergency Funding Support

-Department/Program initiated emergency funding requests can be submitted to the Office of Student Affairs by the graduate chair or her/his designee, Rackham Graduate Student Resolution Officer or Michigan Engineering C.A.R.E.
+Submit department/program initiated emergency funding requests to the Office of Student Affairs by the graduate chair or her/his designee, Rackham Graduate Student Resolution Officer or Michigan Engineering C.A.R.E.
 Center.

 Ph.D.
 Student Internship Support